 Mathematics and Design for Young Children

-Here you’ll find methods for developing in 3- to 5-year-old children a sense of competence and enjoyment in exploring cognitive-mathematical activities.
-Mathematics for this age group is more than numbers: it includes writing symbols, creating designs, counting stuff, the comprehension of number, sequencing, ordering, patterning, beginning graphing, problem solving, and discovering how clever they are in reframing experience through the affordances of logical-mathematical thinking.
+Mathematics for this age group is more than numbers: it includes writing symbols, creating designs, counting stuff, the comprehension of number, sequencing, ordering, patterning, beginning graphing, problem solving, and finding enjoyment in being quite clever.

-You might be thinking “Why would I be interested in Tom’s huge bunch of pages on math for kids?”
+You might be thinking “Why would I be interested in reading more on math for kids?”

 An Invitation

 I invite you to walk through the door and see what you find.
-I am offering a course here with the specific ways for children to find mathematics to be a natural part of life.
-Children become intrigued with the language of mathematics because the stage is set for them to take the initiative and become engaged with others who are engaged, too.
+I have put online my entire course on Mathematics for Young Children.
+I offer specifics on what to provide and what to say, so children become intrigued with the language of mathematics as they take the initiative with others who are engaged, too.

-If you would like to find out how this works, I invite you to at least read a few paragraphs more before you click away—say, down the page to just beyond the snowball picture.
+If you would like to see how this works, I invite you to at least read down to the snowball picture.

 Ahead are unique resources like these